theobald-software/theobald-software.github.io/content/_en/xtract-universal/execute-and-automate-extractions.md

 lang: en_GB
 progressstate: 5
 ---
 This section contains details about running extractions automatically and manually in [Xtract Universal Designer](./getting-started/run-an-extraction).
-Extractions can be called by the following options:
+Examples on how to call extractions:
 - [Commandline](./execute-and-automate-extractions/call-via-commandline)
 - [Webservice](./execute-and-automate-extractions/call-via-webservice)
 - [Scheduler](./execute-and-automate-extractions/call-via-scheduler)